jwpconsulting/projectify/docs/remove-fe-overlays.md

     - [ ] **Color** selector (radio input)
     - [ ] **Update** button; redirects to **List workspace labels** on success
     - [ ] **Back** button; goes back to **List workspace labels** view

-## Side navigation team members

-Either we make buttons that add GET query params to the url, or we incorporate user filtering into the Task search field.

 ## Create section (DONE)